aditibelwal007/birthday_profile/README.md

-# birthday_profile
+# 🎂 Birthday Profile Card using Bootstrap

-This project is a creative and beautifully styled Birthday Profile Card built using HTML and Bootstrap 4.
-It features a personalized birthday greeting card with an image, name, sweet message, and a link to a separate page containing a heartfelt birthday letter.
+This project is a creative and personalized **Birthday Profile Web Page** designed with **HTML** and **Bootstrap 4**.
+It features a beautifully styled profile card with an image, a name, and a heartfelt birthday message, along with a link to a detailed message page.

+---

-💡 Key Highlights
+## 💡 Features

-🎨 Bootstrap-powered card layout
+- 🎨 Stylish birthday card layout using Bootstrap

-🖼️ Personalized image and name
+- 📸 Profile image with personalized title and name

-💬 Sweet message and greeting
+- 💬 Sweet message to celebrate the birthday

-🔗 Link to a full birthday note (profile-link.html)
+- 🔗 Linked profile page with a longer birthday note

-📱 Fully responsive design
+- 📱 Responsive design for all screen sizes

-🌸 Aesthetic and heartfelt UI for a special day
+- 🌸 Clean and elegant UI

+---

+## 📁 Project Structure

 📁 Files Included
 index.html – Main profile card with name, image, and greeting